This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your surgery.

-- You may get an infection or bleed more than expected.
-You may need 1 large incision instead of smaller ones.
+You may get an infection or bleed more than expected.
+You may need 1 large incision.
 Nerves, blood vessels, muscles, or organs may be damaged.
 The carbon dioxide used during surgery may cause shoulder or chest pain for 1 to 2 days after your surgery.
 Your other kidney may not work as well as it did before.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.